 Member states originally implemented these subsidies to shield households from soaring utility bills.
-Policy analysts now argue that maintaining these caps artificially suppresses price signals and discourages energy conservation.
+Policy analysts now argue that maintaining these caps artificially suppresses price shows and discourages energy conservation.
 European regulators suggest that the continued availability of cheap, state-backed energy slows the transition to renewable alternatives.
 National treasuries in Berlin and Paris face the steepest challenges in dismantling these support structures.
 Public expectations for low energy costs have created a difficult political environment for leaders seeking to restore fiscal discipline.
 High debt levels in several Mediterranean nations make the withdrawal of subsidies even more urgent for long-term stability.

 Brussels Targets Excessive National Spending Patterns